SEO Keywords: What They Are and How to Use Them for Traffic

 How to write your article around a focus keyword

-Once you have a solid introduction simply write the headings for each section of your article to create the structure.
-Use your focus keyword and synonyms of it throughout your content and include related keywords to give your post higher reach.
+Once you have a solid introduction, simply write the headings for each section of your article to create the structure.
+Use your focus keyword and synonyms throughout your content and include related keywords to give your post higher reach.

 How to optimize for your SEO focus keywords

 Ensuring your content is properly optimised is key.
 Now that you have found your focus keyword you’ll want to make sure you use it!